Z1zs/MMUnlearner/README.md

 ## Getting Vanilla Model

-To fine-tune the vanilla models, use the following commands:
+To obtain the vanilla models, use the following commands:

 For MLLMU-Bench: